 This course is an introduction to the biological bases of behavior.
 Specific topics include philosophical and scientific perspectives on mind or consciousness, intra- and inter-neuronal signaling, basic neuroanatomy, behavioral neuroscience methods, psychopharmacology and drug abuse, motor systems, biological rhythms of sleep and waking, emotion, and the biological substrates of selected psychological disorders.
 Three lectures per week with laboratory exercises in synaptic transmission, neuroanatomy, behavioral pharmacology, behavioral toxicology, and motor systems.
-Offered in spring 2005, 2007.
+Prerequisites: Minimum grades of C in PSY 100, 220 and BIO 233.
+Offered in spring 2007, 2009.